by Anne Bondin and Brenda Newbey

 By the 1970s ground parrots had already been seriously impacted by land clearing and the introduction of predators such as foxes and feral cats.
-Historically the birds were found in heathland all the way from Dongara to Israelite Bay.
+Historically the birds were found in heathland all the way from Dongara, north of Perth to Israelite Bay, east of Esperance.
 However, the fact that no nests had been found since 1913 did not bode well.
 Brenda and Ken soon realised that ground parrots were very scarce in WA.

 Worryingly, they discovered that three of the very few locations where there had been relatively recent records of the parrots had since been cleared and turned into farmland.
-Late in 1982 the threat of opening-up land for agriculture in the Vacant Crown Land north of the existing boundary of the Fitzgerald River National Park became a further danger to the parrot.
+Late in 1982 the threat of land being ‘opening-up’ for agriculture in the Vacant Crown Land north of the Fitzgerald River National Park became a further danger to the parrot.